 - Carrying and loading equipment and materials

-To become an HVAC helper, you generally start by completing a training program or an apprenticeship.
-Completing either may take several months to a year, and should provide hands-on training in the installation and maintenance of HVAC systems.
+To become an HVAC helper, individuals typically need to complete a vocational training program or an apprenticeship.
+It takes an average of several months to a year to complete these programs, which provide hands-on training in the installation and maintenance of HVAC systems.
 Some programs may also include classes in related subjects, such as electrical theory and safety practices.

-As soon as they complete a training or apprenticeship program, HVAC helpers then have the option to become certified through any number of organizations, such as the HVAC Excellence or the Air Conditioning Contractors of America.
-Becoming certified requires passing a test as well as a specific amount of work experience or continuing education credits.
+After completing a training program or apprenticeship, HVAC helpers may choose to become certified by a professional organization, like the HVAC Excellence or the Air Conditioning Contractors of America.
+You'll become certified after passing an exam, although some programs also require completing a certain amount of work experience or continuing education credits.

-The amount of money that an HVAC helper can earn varies depending on factors such as how much experience they have, the region where they work and the specific company they're working for.
+The amount of money that an HVAC helper can earn will be dependent on their total experience, the region where they work and the specific company they're working for.

-According to the Bureau of Labor Statistics, average yearly wage for HVAC helpers is approximately $37,000, although some HVAC helpers may have an opportunity to earn more.
-With experience and completing more training, HVAC helpers can transition to becoming truly professional HVAC technicians, which typically earn higher salaries.
+As reported by the Bureau of Labor Statistics, the median annual wage for HVAC helpers is around $37,000, though a few HVAC helpers can eventually earn more.
+With experience and completing more training, HVAC helpers may be able to advance to become truly professional HVAC technicians, which typically earn higher salaries.

-All in all,, an HVAC helper is an important member of a heating and cooling team, ensuring professional installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
-After training and education programs are complete, an HVAC helper can expect to be a valuable part of the HVAC industry.
+Generally, HVAC helpers are key members of any heating and cooling team, ensuring professional installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+With the right training and experience, an HVAC helper can expect to be a valuable part of the HVAC industry.